DavideStenner/kaggle_enefit_energy/readme.md

 # How To

 Run
-- preprocess.py to create traning dataset
+- enefit/preprocess.py to create traning dataset
-- train.py --train to train a lgbm with classification setup
+- enefit/train.py to train a lgbm with classification setup